KILTprotocol/docs/docs/participate/01_Staking/01_Become a Collator/04_setup_node.md

 The KILT parachain accepts an additional parameter to select the environment to use for the WASM runtime execution.
 This can either be `peregrine` or `spiritnet`.

-Hence, to start a collator for the Spiritnet network, the parameter would be `--chain=spiritnet`, while for Peregrine would be `--chain=peregrine`.
+Hence, to start a collator for the Spiritnet network, the parameter would be `--chain=spiritnet`.
+Unfortunately, there is no hardcoded chain spec for the Peregrine network such that you have to provide the full path to the chainspec which exists in the [KILT node repository](https://github.com/KILTprotocol/kilt-node/blob/develop/dev-specs/kilt-parachain/peregrine-kilt.json) and [docker image](https://hub.docker.com/r/kiltprotocol/kilt-node/tags) `--chain=/node/dev-specs/kilt-parachain/peregrine-kilt.json`.

 ### Where are all the files stored?